MuffinTrap/wii-inercia24/README.md

 **camera**
 - x, y, and z are offsets to the target.
+- posX, posY and posZ are the camera's position if orbitOn is 0
 - orbitOn:  0: camera stays still.
 1: Camera keeps distance to the target
 - orbitX and orbitY: Angle around target on X and Y axiis, in degrees
 - speed: How fast camera moves to new position.